MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 ## Module 3: Design and implement a release strategy

-### Creating a release dashboard

-In this demo, you will learn and understand ....

 ### Controlling deployments using Release Gates

 In this demo, you will learn and understand ....